wpgp/jollofR/README.md

 where $N_i$ is as defined in equation (1).
 Note that for the above models to be valid, the proportions must add up to unity, that is, $\hat{p_{ij}} + \hat{p_{-ij}} = 1$.
 Parameter estimates were based on the integrated nested Laplace approximation (INLA; Rue et al., 2009), thereby enabling higher accuracy and faster computational speed.
 In addition, stochastic partial differential equation (SPDE; Lindgren et al., 2011) techniques were used to account for spatial autocorrelations within the sample data.
 However, within the **jollofR** version 0.3.0 package, the final model which consistently provided better fit included only the spatially independent random effect $\zeta_i$ which are implemented with covariates through the **cheesecake** and **spices** functions, or without covariates through the **cheesepop** and **slices** functions.

-We illustrate the model framework example in the case of age-sex disaggregation across sex groups and 4 age groups using Figure 3 below.
+We illustrate the model framework example in the case of age-sex disaggregation across sex groups and 4 age groups using **Figure 7** below.
 Here, the total population in a given administrative unit 'total' was first disaggregated into the 4 age agroups - 'pp_age_1', 'pp_age_2', 'pp_age_3', 'pp_age_4'.
 Then, each age group was further disaggregated into male and female age group totals 'pp_mage_' and 'pp_fage_', respectively.

 ```mermaid